-Let’s begin this conversation with understanding the difference between copyright and trademark.
+Let’s begin this conversation by understanding the difference between copyright and trademark.

 Copyright is for works of art which includes literature, design, etc. Trademark is for logos, characters, sayings, etc. that are “associated” with a company and/or person.
 If you are crafting for business, you don’t want to use copyrighted or trademarked images.

-In summary, If you did not create it, and you do not have permission granted to you to even use it, by the actual designer/copyright/trademark/etc don’t use it even personal use.
+In summary, If you did not create it, and you do not have permission granted to you to even use it, by the actual designer/copyright/trademark/etc. don’t use it even for personal use.

 Special note about Disney digital art.
-Disney doesn’t easily grant license to use their trademarked characters, even for personal use.
-There are few exceptions, such as obtaining these files through Cricut subscription.
-Anyone selling SVGs with Disney characters that claims to have the rights to sell them to you is absolutely lying.
-Especially if they say that you can use for commercial use?
+Disney doesn’t easily grant a license to use their trademarked characters, even for personal use.
+There are a few exceptions, such as obtaining these files through a Cricut subscription.
+Anyone selling SVGs with Disney characters who claims to have the right to sell them to you is absolutely lying.
+Especially if they say that you can use it for commercial use.

 What are your choices to ensure you are compliant with copyrights/trademark requirements?
 You have several options.
 You can buy from reputable sources, such as Design Bundle.
 You can ask designers for details about their licenses, what it covers etc. You can invest time into learning how to create your own cutting files.